behldevansh/Tailhead_Forum/README.md

 - NextJS for Server-side Rendering (SSR)
 - Google Authentication using NextAuth
 - Tailwind
-- Prisma to write data in efficein and secure way.
+- Prisma to write data in efficeint and secure way.

 ## Features
 - Login with Google using NextAuth.js.